ghoulmann/cs-curriculum/year_2.rst

 * Use a soldering iron to create designed circuits based on schematics
 * Strategically choose from among a variety of "divide and conquer" methods to solve recurrences
 * practice probabilistic analysis of randomized algorithms
+* Understand the hardware and software components that make up networked computer systems and how they interact
+* Explain how networks such as the Internet work
+* Understand how computers can monitor and control physical systems

 *Level 5*